 Namibia was found in Non-Compliance with Recommendation 12 because it has no law setting out PEP obligations for Als/RIs.
+The proposed terminology to be used is a "Prominent Influential Person".

-The definition is based on the current Guidance Note issued under the FIA (No 01 of 2019),
+The definition is based on the current Guidance Note issued under the FIA (No 01 of 2019).
+The measures to be imposed on PIPs have their basis in the newly introduced section 23A in the Amendment Bill.